 Should We Renovate Our Older Home?

 You don’t have to live in the past with your older home!
-We reach out to an expert to get advice on when you should and shouldn’t renovate your older home and how to choose home renovation projects that meet your desires, budget and DIY ability.
+We get expert advice on when you should and shouldn’t renovate your older home and how to choose home renovation projects that meet your desires, budget and DIY ability.

 Your 30-year-old home is beginning to show its age.
 The kitchen cabinets are worn and the bathrooms could use an update.
 Should you renovate your older home?
 And, if you do, could you recover the costs if you sell?